ryanthtra/prototypes/js-dom-events/README.md

 -Try clicking anywhere on the page.
 What happens in your console?

 Notice the differences between where and how `onclick` works verses how `onload` works

+## Advanced Topic

+<a href="http://javascript.info/tutorial/bubbling-and-capturing" target="_blank">Click Here</a> For some advanced information on event bubbling and capturing

 ## After you have completed all the above